 Chef Melissa King is one of the most exciting young talents in America’s culinary scene.
 After graduating from The Culinary Institute of America, King trained under several Michelin-star and James Beard-recognized chefs including Dominique Crenn, Craig Stoll (Delfina), and Ron Siegel (The Ritz Carlton Dining Room).
 She earned national recognition placing as a finalist on Bravo's television series TOP CHEF.

 King’s hyper-local cooking style combines the Bay Area’s best ingredients with modern techniques and delicate Asian flavors.
 In 2015, King founded Co+Lab, an experimental pop-up dinner series in which she collaborates with local chefs and food artisans.
 She is the first chef ambassador for Whole Foods Market, a global organic foods supermarket.
 She’s created two ice cream flavors with Humphry Slocombe sold exclusively within Whole Foods: Hong Kong Milk Tea and Golden Milk & Gingerbread; a 3rd flavor to launch June 2018.
 She was selected as Celebrity Grand Marshal for San Francisco Pride 2016 and has modeled for a Levi's Strauss 2018 global Pride campaign advocating for the LGBTQ community.
 In Nov 2016, she was the opening guest chef of Elle Café Aoyama, a fine dining restaurant in the fashion district of Tokyo, in collaboration with Elle Magazine.

-"When I'm not in the kitchen, you'll find me at a concert, exploring the outdoors, or in the yoga studio.
+"When I'm not in the kitchen, you'll find me at a concert, exploring the outdoors, or doing yoga and muay thai kickboxing.
 Life is an adventure!
 It's easy to be extreme, but balance is what I strive for in life and in my cooking." - Melissa King